Ruperto Santos: 2010–2023: Bishop of Balanga

 In March 2023, Santos presided over the farewell trip and mass of Bishop of Gumaca Victor Ocampo who also served as the diocesan administrator before he started the position's office on July 8, 2010, at Balanga Cathedral.
-Also on that same month, the mass for the 48th Canonical Erection Anniversary of the Diocese of Balanga was held with Archbishop of San Fernando, Pampanga and future Apostolic Administrator of Balanga between Santos and his successor Rufino Sescon from July 22, 2023 to March 1, 2025 Florentino Lavarias as main celebrant where the coat of arms for the diocese's 50th anniversary by 2025 was unveiled.
+Also on that same month, the mass for the 48th Canonical Erection Anniversary of the Diocese of Balanga was held with San Fernando archbishop and future apostolic administrator Florentino Lavarias as main celebrant where the coat of arms for the diocese's 50th anniversary from March 17 to November 8, 2025 was unveiled.
 Also on that same month, he returned to his hometown San Rafael, Bulacan for the feast of St. John of God.

 Exactly at Santos' 13th and final year on April 1, 2023, the Diocesan Shrine and Parish of St. John Paul II in Roman Superhighway, Brgy.
 Culis, Hermosa, Bataan, constructed from 2016 to 2019, was elevated into the national shrine on a mass presided by Bishop of Kalookan Pablo Virgilio David through the authority of Santos, and its second parish priest and first rector Anthony Sibug, making the first church in the diocese to receive the status.

 He held his last mass as the diocese's bishop on July 16, 2023.
 It was also during Santos' last months where the diocese's association of Catholic schools in Bataan which is Diocesan Schools of Bataan (DSOB), established in 2006 by his predecessor Socrates Villegas, changed its name to Diocesan Schools of Bataan and Educational Foundation, Inc. (DSOBEFI).

 On July 21, 2023, one day before Santos ended his tenure to became fifth Bishop of Antipolo the following day in July 22, another former diocesan administrator of Balanga named Msgr.
 Antonio "Tony" Dumaual who served when Honesto Ongtioco became Bishop of Cubao on August 28, 2003, until Socrates Villegas assumed office as third Bishop of Balanga on July 3, 2004, died at 3:30 pm and 80 years old.